Google Algorithms Explained

 If you are a digital marketer, there are a few algorithms that you really need to know!
 BE AWARE: If you don’t understand these crucial updates, you will lose credibility in your niche!
 Furthermore, a lack of awareness could mean you will fall victim to the algorithm Gods and not know why.
 I don’t want this to happen to you!

 But don’t worry!
 I know learning about Google’s systems and ways of doing things can be very intimidating.
-That is why I have written on this subject.
+That is why I have written this guide to Google algorithms explained in detail.

-Below, I will explain everything in simplified terms so it’s easy to understand.
-Once you get the basic concept, not only will you be an expert on Google algorithms and seriously up your game, but you’ll also be better educated within the digital marketing industry.
+Below, in the ensuing guide, I explain everything about Google’s algorithms in simplified terms.
+Once you get the basic concept, not only will you be an expert on Google algorithms and seriously up your game, but you’ll also be better educated within the digital marketing industry!
+Just think, you’ll be able to explain Google’s updates to others!

 Background: In February 2011, the Google Panda algorithm was introduced.
 Panda initiated a change to Google’s search ranking algorithm that was based on quality of content.
 If a site didn’t meet the updated quality standards, signals would be sent that would lower the site’s ranking.